stefmsft/SurfUtil/README.md

 1. The script build by a peer colleague (__Casey Hill__).
 I've used then for a while and the indeniable value there is the part that allow to guess the URL for Surface firmware/driver update online.
 When I decided to go a step further on what was available, I learned a lot from Casey scripts for the part.

 2. All the work done by the team develloping and maintening the PDT project.
-PDT is a set of Powsrshell Tool that allow anyone to generate a System Center lab environment.
+PDT is a set of Powershell Tool that allow anyone to generate a System Center lab environment.
 I took a lot of their inspiring work to speed mine on generating automated booting media.